Want to launch an online store with WordPress in 2026? You’re in the right place.

 Here, fill out the product information.
 Pay special attention to the following areas:

-• Product type (available in the dropdown at the top of the Product data box) — for example, whether it’s a simple or a variable product (e.g. a t-shirt with multiple sizes)
+- Product type (available in the dropdown at the top of the Product data box).
+For example, whether it’s a simple or a variable product (such as a t-shirt with multiple sizes)

 When you’re happy with how everything looks, click the Update or Publish button just like you would for a blog post.
 As soon as you do that, your product will be live on the frontend of your store.